natashamcintyre/bank-tech-test/README.md

 13/01/2012 | 2000.00 || 3000.00
 10/01/2012 | 1000.00 || 1000.00

 Is this supposed to be a table?
 I have edited it above if so.
 Or is this the exact desired output?
-I'll go with this as I have no further info on this.
+I'll go with the below as I have no further info on this.

 date || credit || debit || balance
 14/01/2012 || || 500.00 || 2500.00